Meghan Markle Pauses New Podcast Episodes Following Queen's Death

 Why Queen Elizabeth Is Passing Some Royal Duties to Prince Charl…

-Meghan Markle and Spotify are hitting pause on upcoming episodes of Archetypes, following the death of Queen Elizabeth according to a report from People.
+Meghan Markle and Spotify are hitting pause on upcoming episodes of Archetypes, following the death of Queen Elizabeth, ET has confirmed.

 The podcast premiered last month and debuted on the top charts in the United States, United Kingdom, Canada, Ireland, Australia and New Zealand.
 Archetypes releases new episodes every Tuesday.
 So far, the Duchess of Sussex has had conversations with Serena Williams, Mariah Carey and Mindy Kaling.